zahsa/zahsa.github.io/notes/resp.md

         AI should be designed and used in ways that are accessible and beneficial to all people.

-## some real-world examples of Responsible AI in action, across different industries:
+## Some real-world examples of Responsible AI in action, across different industries:

 ### Healthcare – IBM Watson Health